DeuxHuitHuit/page_lhandles/README.markdown

 ### Installation

 1. Upload the 'page_lhandles' folder found in this archive to your Symphony 'extensions' folder.
-2. Enable it by selecting the "Page LHandles", choose Enable from the with-selected menu, then click Apply.
+2. Enable it by selecting the "Page LHandles" under System -> Extensions, choose Enable from the with-selected menu, then click Apply.
 3. You can now add localised Titles and Handles to any Symphony Page.

 ## Usage